mypsik/torela/en/events/index.md

 ### 19.03 (10.00-13.00) - Playmorning
 You are welcome to the play-morning!
 There are tasty snacks and coffee on the table!
 Participation fee is 7 € (child + parent), another child of the same family +3€.

+### 23.03 (10.00-13.00) - Playmorning
+You are welcome to the play-morning!
+There are tasty snacks and coffee on the table!
+Participation fee is 7 € (child + parent), another child of the same family +3€.

+### 30.03 (10.00-13.00) - Playmorning
+You are welcome to the play-morning!
+There are tasty snacks and coffee on the table!
+Participation fee is 7 € (child + parent), another child of the same family +3€.

+### 26.03 (10.00-13.00) - Playmorning
+You are welcome to the play-morning!
+There are tasty snacks and coffee on the table!
+Participation fee is 7 € (child + parent), another child of the same family +3€.

 ### 09.04 (10.00-13.00) - Easter-playmorning with Imbi Potter
 We'll sing, dance and decorate eggs with Imbi Potter!
 We'll offer you snacks and coffee!
 Participation fee is 10 € (child + parent), another child of the same family +5€.

+### 13.04 (10.00-13.00) - Play-morning + MÄHKMED.EU diapers
+This monday our play-morning is especially special because we introduce cloth diapers!
+All those interested in reusable diapers are very welcome to see the different types of diapers and manufacturers.
+Entry is 5€, with a child under 1y is FREE!